Fall for Your Type

-"Fall for Your Type" is a downtempo ballad, recorded by American entertainer Jamie Foxx for his fourth studio album, Best Night of My Life (2010).
+"Fall for Your Type" is a downtempo ballad, recorded by American singer and actor Jamie Foxx for his fourth studio album, Best Night of My Life (2010).
 The song was released as the third single from the album on November 12, 2010.

 It features guest vocals from Canadian rapper Drake, who originally recorded the song for his debut studio album, Thank Me Later (2010).
 The song was written by Noah "40" Shebib, Aubrey "Drake" Graham and Noel Campbell.
 "Fall for Your Type" was produced by Shebib, with vocal production by Rico Love.

 Background

 Drake recorded "Fall for Your Type" for his debut studio album Thank Me Later (2010).
 He told MTV News in August 2010 that he wished that the song was included on the album, but revealed that: "I have other plans for that record, so it's gonna be good".

 Music and lyrics

 "Fall for Your Type" is a downtempo ballad, with a length of four minutes and thirty-one seconds (4:31).
 August Brown cited the song as being a "lovers' rock for a techno dystopia".
 The song contains an "icy cold", hip hop landscape.
 "Fall for Your Type" is a "somber track", in which Foxx "drops into a pained purr and gives guest Drake a run for his melancholy-player money."